 What Exactly Is the Metaverse?

 The metaverse is a broad term describing a persistent, shared digital universe where users can interact with each other and with digital environments in real time.
-Think of it as the next generation of the internet—where instead of clicking through web pages, you navigate immersive 3D worlds.
+It represents the next generation of the internet—where instead of clicking through web pages, users navigate immersive 3D worlds.
+It is not one single platform, but a collection of interconnected digital spaces powered by several core technologies:

 -